-Sometimes, it’s not about the money that counts.
-Women marrying a seaman are no longer interested in their income alone.
+While every person is unique, there are certain qualities that can help you build a happy and successful relationship with a seafarer.
+The way I see it, many seafarer couples realize that it’s not all about the money.
+Women marrying a seaman are no longer interested in the income alone.
 They are now practical in choosing their better half.

-But before saying yes to putting a ring in your finger from your sailorman, you might wanna dig deeper and see whether he has the X-Factor hidden behind him.
+Before saying yes to putting a ring in your finger by your sailorman, you might wanna dig deeper and see whether he has the X-Factor that you need.

-I filtered out the top qualities that women should consider in marrying a seaman.
-Check and read this out.
+I filtered out the top qualities that women should look for when marrying a seaman.
+Check them out here.

-More importantly, he should be able to provide you with details and timelines about how he wants to attain his goals.
-A seaman envisioning a life together with you and your kids after ten or fifteen years of sailing is a big check.
+Moreover, he should be able to provide you with details and timelines on how he plans to achieve his goals.
+A seafarer who envisions a life together with you and your children after ten or fifteen years of sailing is a good sign.

 2. Budget Conscious